 - The Club’s popular ski instructor, Jim Trachier, is back for a second year.

-- Charles Minot (”Minnie”) Dole breaks ankle on the Toll Road.
+- Charles Minot (”Minnie”) Dole breaks ankle on the Toll Road on January 2, 1936.

 - The Stone Hut was completed.